Penises are as unique as the people they hang from, and they’re all good. More than good, really.

 Bigger base with narrow head

-This penis is thicker at the base and narrows as you get closer to the head, giving it a cone-esque shape.
+This penis is thicker at the base and narrows as you get closer to the head, giving it a cone shape.

-Like other shapes, this one’s got some solid perks.
+Like all shapes, this one’s got some solid perks.
 The narrower head makes for easier entry, and a wider base provides more stimulation the deeper you go.

-Pro tip: If you’re both open to anal, the cone is basically built for butt play because the gradual increase in girth is perfect for stretching the anus.
+Pro tip: If you’re both open to anal, the cone is basically built for butt play (just like butt plugs) because the gradual increase in girth helps stretch the anus.
 Use a lot of lube and tease with just the tip before going deeper.